pharaun13/maleficarum-storage/README.md

 # Change Log

+## [2.0.3] - 2018-09-06
+### Changed
+- Performance optimization: a single shard definition will only result in one shard connection, regardless of how many non-default routes point to that shard definition.

 ## [2.0.2] - 2018-09-05
 ### Added
 - Automatic parameter type detection when binding boolean parameters in Postgresql shards.